chuckersjp/coreos-iso-maker/README.md

-# coreos-iso-maker V2.2
+# coreos-iso-maker V2.3
 This version incorporates the ability to generate either a single ISO for OCP 4.x installations or multiple ISOs depending on needs.
 These ISOs are created for when you need statis IPs.

-New in the version:  Make sure that genisoimage package is installed.
+New from version 2.2:  Make sure that genisoimage package is installed.
-Specially thanks to Scott Worthington (https://github.com/worsco) for this Pull Request.
+Special thanks to Scott Worthington (https://github.com/worsco) for this Pull Request.

+New in version 2.3: Enable UEFI booting by also adjusting the grub.cfg.
+This also fixed a long standing and unnoticed bug in previous version.
+Special thanks to ahmbas (https://github.com/ahmbas) for helping me find this bug and making me learn more about ISOLINUX vs. UEFI booting.

 # Problem definition
 Some customers would like to use static IPs for their OCP nodes but don't have a